 Could this new device be the rumoured 13in MacBook?
 Possibly - but probably not the 2018 version of it.

-Speaking of this new chip- one feature it could include is LTE connectivity.
+Speaking of this new Apple chip - one feature it is said to include is LTE connectivity.
 Will we have to wait until 2020 before Macs ship with such capabilities?

-Digital Trends suggests that a new 2018 Mac could have built-in LTE connectivity.
+Digital Trends suggested, in April 2018, that a new 2018 Mac could have built-in LTE connectivity.

 This would place them in direct competition with the new 'always connected' Windows 10 PCs, which are laptops with built-in cellular connections.

 One such machine is the HP Envy x2.
 That laptop uses Snapdragon 835's X16 LTE modem so that it can keep users connected all the time.

 We assume the next MacBook Air will feature USB-C ports - which helpfully double up as Thunderbolt ports, a report from Taiwanese website DigiTimes seems to confirm our theory.
 It claims that Apple is planning to release a MacBook Air with USB-C ports in future, but doesn't provide a launch timeframe for the upgraded laptop.